ubccr/treat/README.rst

 pre-mRNA sequences in trypanosomes are posttranscriptionally edited by the insertion/deletion of uridylate residues.
 By default, TREAT aligns sequences using 3 bases (A,C,G) and assembles editing sites to detect the extent of uridine (T) editing.
-TREAT is written in Go and is released under the GPLv3.0 free software license.
+TREAT is written in Go and is released under a BSD style free software license.

 ------------------------------------------------------------------------